indie-mirror/4042302-site/content/why.md

 Here’s the solution I came up with:

-1. Back up the current site to a subdomain (e.g., 2017.ar.al)
+1. Backup the current site to a subdomain (e.g., `2017.ar.al`)

-2. Make my 404s into 302s that point to the previous version of the site
+2. Make my 404s into 302s that point to the previous version of the site.

 3. If I change the site again in the future, rinse and repeat.

 I call it <strong>404 to 302</strong>.